egc112/OpenWRT-egc-add-on/openvpn-scramble/Add OpenVPN Scramble XOR.md

 `scramble obfuscate "password"`
 This method is more secure.
 It utilises the 3 types of scrambling mentioned above. "password" is the string which you want to use.

-Note: scramble options must be the same on client and server side!
+Note 1: scramble options must be the same on client and server side!
+Note 2: xor patches are not compatible with dco.
+If dco is available in your firmware add in the openvpn config: `disable-dco`

 Both DDWRT OpenVPN Client and server supports scramble, there are also clients available for Android and Windows:
 https://github.com/lawtancool